Comcast/FreeFlow/README.md

 Additionally since Layouts are only responsible or coming up with positioning rectangles, its very easy to write custom layouts in this framework.

+FreeFlow also gives you full control over the animation experience as the layouts transition from one to another.

 ![](examples/ArtBook/screenshots/freeflow.png)